AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/composite-components.md

 ### The component exists in your AEM project but its required content does not. {#content-does-not-exist}

-1. Create the card component on AEM containing title and image nodes.
+In this case, the card component is already created in your AEM project containing title and image nodes.
 The child nodes (text and image) have the corresponding resource types.

    ![Node structure of the card component](assets/composite-node-structure.png)

+You can then

 1. Create a corresponding component in the SPA for this.
 Ensure that the child components are mapped to their corresponding AEM resource types within the SPA project.
 In this example we use the same `AEMText` and `AEMImage` components as detailed [in the previous case.](#component-does-not-exist)